Fireworks Displays Pose a Safety Risk, Here’s How to Stay Safe

 - Never attempt to carry a firework, firecracker, or sparkler around inside a jacket or pants pocket; never leave a firework, firecracker, or sparkler in any kind of glass or metal container.

-- All spectators should be kept at a distance so as not to be in the line of fire, should the firework or sparkler malfunction.
-Children should never be close to, or allowed to handle fireworks.
+- All spectators should be at a distance so as not to be in the line of fire, should the firework or sparkler malfunction.
+Children should never be close to, or handle fireworks.